 Track leopard in the Yala National Park.

-Take a walk through the Sinharaja Rainforest Biosphere, an UNESCO World Heritage Site.
+Take a walk through the Sinharaja Forest Reserve, a UNESCO World Heritage Site.

 Visit the most sacred of all Buddha relics at the Temple of the Tooth.